MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 You can perform on-demand log collection in the following scenarios:

-- When Microsoft Support requests logs for an open case
+- When Microsoft Support requests logs for an open case.
-- When a system is connected and registered
+- When a system is connected and registered.
-- When observability components are operational and installed
+- When observability components are operational and installed.
-- When a system is only partially registered
+- When a system is only partially registered.
-- For issues unrelated to registration failures
+- For issues unrelated to registration failures.

-For more information on other log collection methods in Azure Local and their appropriate use cases, see [Diagnostics](../concepts/observability.md#diagnostics).
+To explore additional log collection methods in Azure Local and understand when to use them, see [Diagnostics](../concepts/observability.md#diagnostics).

 ## Prerequisites